spotlightpa/poor-richard/content/news/2023-10-17-SPL_LOCAL_PENSIONS.md

 William Vescio, 70, said he’s retired now, that his son, Bryan Vescio, is the sole owner of a separate company, VAM Group.
 William Vescio said that while he does “do some consulting” for VAM Group, he has “no investment or management relationship with the firm.”

-At least two letters obtained by Spotlight PA to VAM Group identify William Vescio, and VAM Group has used the same mailing address, email domain, website, and at least one phone number that Vescio Asset Management used, public records obtained by Spotlight PA show.
+At least two letters obtained by Spotlight PA to VAM Group reference William Vescio in connection with that company, and VAM Group has used the same mailing address, email domain, website, and at least one phone number that Vescio Asset Management used, public records obtained by Spotlight PA show.

 In his statement, William Vescio said, since Bryan Vescio “inherited some of my clients that I have known for over twenty plus years, they still occasionally incorrectly refer inquiries and information to me in correspondence.”